Last updated: May 4, 2026

 Use free help before paying a fee-based preparer if your return is simple or moderate.
 Arizona has good official and nonprofit options.

-- ADOR’s free tax return preparation page: the state’s official free-prep page sends taxpayers to AARP Tax-Aide and Volunteer Income Tax Assistance.
+- ADOR free tax return preparation: the state’s free-prep page sends taxpayers to AARP Tax-Aide and Volunteer Income Tax Assistance.

-- Volunteer Income Tax Assistance (VITA): ADOR says VITA generally helps people making $69,000 or less, people with disabilities, and limited-English taxpayers.
+- Volunteer Income Tax Assistance (VITA): the IRS says VITA generally helps people making $69,000 or less, people with disabilities, and limited-English taxpayers.

 What to gather before filing or asking for help

-- ☐ Pension and retirement distribution forms, including 1099-R for pensions, IRAs, and annuities
+- Pension and retirement distribution forms, including 1099-R forms for pensions, IRAs, and annuities

-- ☐ Property-tax statement if you own your home, or Form 201 from your landlord if you rent and want Form 140PTC
+- Form 201 from your landlord if you rent and want Form 140PTC

-- ☐ For Senior Freeze or county exemptions, the three years of tax returns or SSA-1099/1099 records usually requested on county applications
+- For Senior Freeze or county exemptions, three years of tax returns or SSA-1099 and 1099 records if the county asks for them

 What to do first without wasting time